Gunma-chan: The second version

 The second version is currently used for regional promotion of Gunma Prefecture.
 Then called Yūma-chan, it made its first official appearance at the 3rd National Sports Tournament for Intellectual Disabled Athletes in 1994.
 Submissions for a new mascot design were accepted from the public, with prefectural employee Fumiko Nakajima's being chosen as the winner.
 The name Yūma-chan was created by combining the words yūai (referring to the disabled athletes) and Gunma.
 In this version, Yuma-chan is a pony that walks on two legs and is supposed to be the chibi version of the original.
 This time, when rights were passed to prefecture, the right to change the design was also included, which is why there are variations to the design in use today.
-For example, in addition to the classic "boy" version where it wears a green hat, there is a "girl" version where it wears a ribbon, and so on.
+For example, in addition to the classic "boy" version with a green hat, there is a "girl" version with a ribbon.

 Gunma then began revamping its PR efforts; Yuma-chan was rebranded into the present day Gunma-chan after the opening of the Gunma Sogo Joho Center, (a general information center) that was opened in Ginza, Tokyo, in July 2008.
 It is commonly known as Gunma-chan's House.

 The prefecture had a budget of over 125 million yen in 2020 to promote Gunma-chan and its brand.
 That budget was more than doubled to over 329 million in 2021.